Home

 Honey on a comb.
 Yum!

-• Chunky honey (liquid honey together with a chunk of a comb in a jar)
+• Chunk honey (liquid honey with a piece of honeycomb in the jar)

 Building a new comb with a natural wax